Spectral line: Spectral lines of chemical elements

 Absorption lines for air, under indirect illumination, so that the gas is not directly between source and detector.
 Here, Fraunhofer lines in sunlight and Rayleigh scattering of this sunlight is the "source."
 This is the spectrum of a blue sky somewhat close to the horizon, looking east with the sun to the west at around 3–4 pm on a clear day.

 Bands

 The phrase "spectral lines", when not qualified, usually refers to lines having wavelengths in the visible band of the full electromagnetic spectrum.
 Many spectral lines occur at wavelengths outside this range.
 At shorter wavelengths, which correspond to higher energies, ultraviolet spectral lines include the Lyman series of hydrogen.
 At the much shorter wavelengths of X-rays, the lines are known as characteristic X-rays because they remain largely unchanged for a given chemical element, independent of their chemical environment.
 Longer wavelengths correspond to lower energies, where the infrared spectral lines include the Paschen series of hydrogen.
 At even longer wavelengths, the radio spectrum includes the 21-cm line used to detect neutral hydrogen throughout the cosmos.

+Visible light

+For each element, the following table shows the spectral lines which appear in the visible spectrum at 380-780 nm.